All About Partnership at Central

 Do I have to be a Partner before I start volunteering?

-Nope.
-You can start the First Serve process as soon as you want to.
+No. You can start the Volunteer process as soon as you want to.
 In fact, we want you to!
 While there are leadership positions that require Partnership as a prerequisite, there are also many serving opportunities for those who are not Partners.
-You can get started by attending the next monthly Next Steps class !
+You can get started by attending the next monthly Next Steps class!

 Can I transfer my church membership from my previous church?